FED UP WITH BAD CREDIT AND HIGH INTEREST RATES?

 - 7 days/week live support

 Credit repair: 4 easy steps

 - Select the questionable items to be challenged

 - Sit back & Relax

 *Important: While the testimonials and other information on this website may be exciting, Lexington Law promises only to perform the steps we've agreed to in each client's case and to charge each month only for steps already completed.
 As with any legal work, no outcome is promised.
 Your results will vary. **The number of items removed represents the combined removals for all three credit bureaus.
 For example, if a single questionable negative item is removed from all three credit reports, it is counted as three separate removals.
+All negative items appeared in the "derogatory items" of the clients files.
 REF# Confirm

 360 N. Cutler Drive, North Salt Lake Utah, 84054 //Google+ Page